 Pimsleur is one of the longest standing and most popular audio courses out there for learning a foreign language.
-Their language courses and method are unique and have a strong academic background.
+Their language courses and method are unique, have a strong academic background, and a real reputation for bringing results.

 At the end of this review you should be able to tell if Pimsleur is the language course for you.
 Enjoy!